nationalarchives/tdr-antivirus/README.md

 | Dockerfile-compile      | yara-rules        | Uses yara as the base image.
 Gets the yara rules from github and compiles them into a single file for yara to use         |
 | Dockerfile-dependencies | yara-dependencies | Installs necessary software on an amazon linux image and zips it up to be used by the lambda                              |

 These images are built on every master build locally and are not stored in ECR.

-### Jenkinsfile-test
-This runs git secrets and runs the python tests.
-This is the standard multibranch pipeline job which runs on PRs and merge to master.
-If this runs on the master branch, it will rebuild the three Docker images locally and use them to build the lambda.

-### Jenkinsfile-deploy
+### deploy.yml
-This updates the lambda with the zip file from S3.
+This deploys the lambda from S3

 ## Running locally